ra972/Ahmed-Data-Analyst-Portfolio/README.md

 # Ahmed-Data-Analyst-Portfolio

 As a Data Analyst in Harwood Acoustics, I employ my skills, experiences, and technical expertise to achieve outcomes for the company.
 I am deeply passionate about the data analysis work I am currently engaged in because it allows me to uncover meaningful insights, identify patterns, and contribute to informed decision-making, fostering my enthusiasm for transforming raw data into valuable knowledge.
 I am confident that I can add significant value as a Data and Business Analyst.
-The previous and current projects by employing the data analysis and visulizing tools e.g., SQL, Power BI, Python, Matlab, and excel, are listed below
+The previous and current projects by employing the data analysis and visulizing tools e.g., SQL, Power BI, Tableau, Python, and excel, are listed below

 ## POWER BI PROJECT TITLE: Development of a Dynamic and Interactive PowerBI Dashboard for Real-Time Key Performance Indicator (KPI) Tracking